Notice of Privacy Practices - McFarland Clinic PC

 - Provide to you or a third-party payer documentation that services billed were actually provided.

 McFarland Clinic PC may use and disclose your identifiable health information in order to bill and collect payment for the services and items you may receive from us.
 For example, we may contact your health insurer to certify that you are eligible for benefits, and we may provide your insurer with details regarding your treatment to determine if your insurer will cover or pay for your treatment.
-We may also use and disclose your identifiable health information to obtain payment from third parties that may be responsible for these costs, such as family members.
+We may also use and disclose your identifiable health information to obtain payment from third parties that may be responsible for these costs, including but not limited to family members.
 We may also use your identifiable health information to bill you directly for services and items.

 3. Healthcare Operations